BDC Hamburger Icon

 Open row

 Paper money is so 2015.
-Today’s mobile payment platforms streamline transactions by combining various payment methods – including credit cards, debit cards and gift cards – in one mobile application.
-Mobile payment platforms, also called digital wallets or mobile wallets, are mobile apps that allow consumers to enter and store payment methods securely so they can use a smartphone for seamless contactless payments.
+Today’s mobile payment platforms streamline transactions by combining various payment methods — including credit cards, debit cards and gift cards — into one application.
+Mobile payment platforms, also called digital wallets or mobile wallets, are mobile apps that allow consumers to store payment methods securely and use a smartphone for seamless contactless payments.

-Apple Pay, Google Pay and Samsung Pay are popular mobile wallets widely accepted by e-commerce and brick-and-mortar stores.
-Whether you’re a business owner wondering if you should accept these mobile payments or a consumer considering using them, there are numerous factors to consider.
+Apple Pay, Google Wallet (formerly Google Pay) and Samsung Wallet (formerly Samsung Pay) are popular mobile wallets that are widely accepted by e-commerce and brick-and-mortar stores.
+Whether you’re a business owner who’s wondering whether to accept these mobile payments or a consumer who’s considering using them, there are numerous factors to consider.
 We’ll highlight these popular payment apps and share information about how they work.

-Google Pay vs. Apple Pay vs. Samsung Pay compared
+Google Wallet vs. Apple Pay vs. Samsung Wallet compared

-Here’s an at-a-glance comparison of Apple Pay, Google Pay and Samsung Pay:
+Here’s an at-a-glance comparison of Google Wallet, Apple Pay and Samsung Wallet, followed by a more detailed overview of each:

 Digital wallet